 Do not compress DWARF debug sections.
-This is usually the default for all targets except the x86/x86_64, but a configure time option can be used to override this.
+This is usually the default for all targets except the $x86/x86_64$ , but a configure time option can be used to override this.

--D Ignored.
-This option is accepted for script compatibility with calls to other assemblers.
+-D Enable denugging in target specific backends, if supported.
+Otherwise ignored.
+Even if ignored, this option is accepted for script compatibility with calls to other assemblers.